Stawowcz/neptune/TEST_PLAN.md

 - **T26 (High)** – Verify that **Show Inherited Metric** button toggles on and off correctly.
   - **Rationale:** Impacts correctness of displayed data.
 High because incorrect state could mislead analysis.

+---

+## Smoke Suite (Automated High Priority Tests)

+The following **High priority test cases** are also included in the **Smoke Suite** and will be automated:

+- **T1** – Main list expands correctly with correct folder icons.
+- **T2** – Subfolders/files expand correctly.
+- **T7** – Each table has both Name and Preview columns.
+- **T9** – Data loads correctly into the preview panel.
+- **T10** – Data in the preview column matches data in the highlighted preview panel.
+- **T16** – Search by single word works correctly.
+- **T17** – Search field click displays a list with all elements.
+- **T23** – Run information popup is displayed correctly.
+- **T26** – Show Inherited Metric button toggles correctly.

+**Rationale for Smoke Suite:**
+These scenarios cover the **core critical flows**: navigation, preview, search, and key run actions.
+Automating them ensures that the most essential functionality is always validated quickly, providing fast feedback in CI/CD pipelines.

+---